 Donnie: I really like the straight shaft design and the handle being adjustable from side to side and up and down the shaft was really nice.
 When I first went out with it I kept the control housing mounted to the shaft the first few times and found it pleasant to swing.
 I decided to take the control housing off and mount it to myself and I really like that, you know working the fields can really take a toll on your shoulder and arm but there is no weight to it and a pleasure to swing with the control housing off.

-AMM: I had heard rumors that the C-scopes aren’t real deep detectors.
+AMM: I had heard rumors that the C.Scopes aren’t real deep metal detectors.
 When I was testing here in Texas I had absolutely no complaints and thought it performed well.
 What was your experience like?
 Did you find any targets at impressive depth?

 AMM: Donnie, I’m a little concerned that you liked it so much that I’m going to have trouble getting it back.
 I’m getting it back right?